|Synonyms:||LOX (liquid only)|

 SAFE STORAGE, HANDLING AND USE

 General precautions for safe handling of gaseous oxygen are contained in CGA G-4, Oxygen.
-When liquid oxygen in held in any closed container or space, there must be an appropriate pressure relief device because of the very large pressure increases that can occur as a liquid oxygen is vaporised by heat flowing onto the container.
+When liquid oxygen in held in any closed container or space, there must be an appropriate pressure relief device because of the very large pressure increases that can occur as a liquid oxygen is vaporized by heat flowing onto the container.
 Liquid oxygen must also be handled with all the precautions required for safety with any cryogenic fluid.
-In addition liquid oxygen exhibits strong oxidising properties.
-Contact between the skin and liquid oxygen, or uninsulated piping or vessels containing it, can cause severe burn-like injuries.
+In addition liquid oxygen exhibits strong oxidizing properties.
+Contact between the skin and liquid oxygen, or uninsulated piping or vessels containing it, can cause severe burnlike injuries.

 All easily combustible materials, especially hydrocarbon oils and greases, must be kept from contact with high oxygen concentrations.
 Sources of ignition should be eliminated to the extent possible.
 Sudden opening of valves, and particles carried by oxygen flowing at high velocity are to be avoided since these actions can result in ignition.
 Valves therefore should be opened slowly.
 When this cannot be done, precautions must be taken to prevent severe damage or injury to personnel should an ignition occur.